vickmuir/Backup/faqs.md

 ## How much disk space and time does a BMR restore take?
 {: faq}

 A backup that is made from a default installation uses about 6 GB.
 Such a restore takes around 15 minutes on a 1-GB port.
 This process is also affected by private port speed.
-If you need faster backups and restores, a port speed increase might be needed.
+If you need faster backups and restore, a port speed increase might be needed.

 ## What does VSS (Volume Shadow Copy Services) do?**
 {: faq}